zt-yang/rss23-l4tamp-workshop/README.md

 To add a **Speaker**, add a `_speakers/someone.md` page.

 There will be *Schedule* and *Papers* pages after the workshop proposal is accepted.

+## Deploy the page

+Yang should follow the instructions in https://jekyllrb.com/docs/continuous-integration/github-actions/.
+Please edit the main branch only.